 For every pro who’s ever dreamed about making it to the big time, the US Masters is the culmination of decades of hard work, determination and grit.
-To make it here, you need to be the best.
-It’s broken the hearts of many, and it’s also turned some of the world’s greatest golfers into sporting legends.
+The sound of the crowd in key moments has to be felt to be believed.
+The tension on the big putts on the 18th at Augusta is simply unforgettable, and enough to make your heart race.
+To make it here, you need to be the best, you have to earn it!
+It’s broken the hearts of many a great golfer, and it’s also turned some of the world’s best… into golfing legends.
+The Green Jacket is etched in folk law and many of golf’s greatest moments are created here at Augusta.

-Dating back to 1934, the tournament is steeped in history and magical moments.
-Who could forget Phil Mickelson finally breaking his Masters duck by sinking a 20-foot putt in 2004?
+What memories will the next tournament bring?
+Who could forget Phil Mickelson finally breaking his Masters duck, by sinking a 20-foot putt in 2004?
 Or Tiger Woods introducing himself on the world stage in 1997, obliterating the competition by 12 strokes, and only a year after turning pro.
+Unbelievable at the time, but now one of the greatest moments in the history of golf.

-Getting to the US Masters is every budding golfer’s dream.
-But watching it live on the hallowed turf of Augusta where legends of past and present have played should be on every fan’s bucket list.
+Being there in the crowd on the hallowed turf of Augusta where legends of past and present have played should be on every golfer’s bucket list.
+If your hard work has earnt you the ability to get there, we can take you there.

 Augusta: Home of the US Masters